 In the event of a tie for the lowest total score, a second vote will be conducted.
 The second vote shall only include the names of the candidates who tied for lowest total score.
 In the event of a tie following a second vote, the Registrar shall determine the election by a random draw from the names of the candidates who tied for lowest total score.

-Once the President has been elected, the process set out in paragraph (c) shall be followed for the election of the Vice-President.
+Once the President has been elected, the process set out in paragraphs (a), (b), and (c) shall be followed for the election of the Vice-President.

 If the office of the President becomes vacant, the Vice-President shall become the President for the remainder of the term of the office and the office of the Vice-President becomes vacant.